chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_environment_version_post.rst

 **Response**

-The response will return a list of cookbooks that are required by the run-list array contained in the request.
+The response will return a list of cookbooks that are required by the ``run_list`` array contained in the request.
 The cookbooks that are returned are often the latest versions of each cookbook.
 Depending on any constraints present in the request or on dependencies a cookbook may have for specific cookbook versions, a request may not always return the latest cookbook version for each cookbook.

 A response looks something like the following: